sony/flutter-embedded-linux/README.md

 #### Run with Wayland backend

-Wayland compositor (weston) must be running before running the program.
+Wayland compositor such as Weston must be running before running the program.

 ```Shell
 $ ./flutter-client ./sample/build/linux/x64/release/bundle